As an affiliate, we earn from qualifying purchases made on our website.

 The amount of shaft lean is something you’ll have to practice.
 For me, the ball position is a clubhead inside my front heel.
 With shaft lean, my hands are just inside my front thigh.

-7. Having A Grips That’s Too Weak Or Too Strong
+7. Having A Grip That’s Too Weak Or Too Strong

 If you still can’t figure out why your ball is going right, you might want to take a look at your grip.
 If your grip is too much on the weak or strong side then you’ll need to compensate throughout your swing, which can cause problems.